toastdotdev/starters/default/README.md

 ### npm run build:css

-The CSS build compiles (and purges) Tailwind via PostCSS.
+The CSS build compiles Tailwind via PostCSS using Tailwind's "jit" mode.

 ```shell
 npm run build:css
 ```

 `postcss-cli` hasn't enabled node v12+ ESM yet, so we have to put our config in a special folder.
 This folder is `legacy-commonjs` and the only reason it is special is that it has a `package.json` with a single field: `"type": "commonjs"`, which tells node that the files in that folder are all CommonJS files (that is, they use `require()` and not `import`).

+### npm run build:css:watch

+Same as `build:css` except it's a watch process that will update your css files as you make changes.

 ### npm run build:site